gravitational/teleport/rfd/0019-cluster-routing.md

 Teleport supports this use case.

-Users can run `tsh login clusterName` to obtain a certificate with `RouteToCluster` set to a leaf cluster then use `tsh ssh -J clusterName severName` to bypass the root cluster.
+Users can run `tsh login clusterName` to obtain a certificate with `RouteToCluster` set to a leaf cluster then use `tsh ssh -J clusterName serverName` to bypass the root cluster.
 However, switching between multiple leaf clusters is cumbersome as `tsh login clusterName` has to be issued each time the user wishes to switch between clusters.
 It also makes working on multiple clusters concurrently almost impossible.

 ## Original Solution: `-J` only, proxy to cluster mapping